 EKS is a fully-managed and serverless Kubernetes service.
 Managed control-plane resources such as the Master and Etcd are not billed in an elastic cluster.
 This billing method is similar to that of a TKE-managed cluster.
 Workloads running in an elastic cluster are billed in pay-as-you-go mode.
 The fees are calculated based on the configured amount of resources and the actual use period.
 For more information, see Pricing.

 |Kubernetes||This feature is natively supported.||This feature is natively supported.
 Some features are not supported due to the lack of computing nodes.
 For more information, see Unsupported Native Kubernetes Features.|

 |Computing nodes||You need to purchase and manage computing nodes such as Cloud Virtual Machine (CVM) and Bare Metal (BM) nodes on your own.||You do not need to purchase any computing nodes.|

 |Management method||Native Kubernetes APIs and Kubectl are supported.|

 |Workloads||This feature is natively supported.||Native Kubernetes workloads, except DaemonSet, are supported.|

 |Services||This feature is natively supported.
 A CLB plug-in is integrated with TKE.|

-Runing microservices with EKS can free users from ops of computing nodes.
-A service can be automatically scaled based on the actual load and use the necessary amount of resources to run applications, which reduces resource costs.
+Running microservices with EKS can free users from OPS of computing nodes.
+A service can be automatically scaled based on the actual load, and the necessary amount of resources are used to run applications, which reduces resource costs.